Peer-Reviewed Publications

 Collaborating Institutions

-Boone Heart Institute (Denver, CO, USA)
+- Boone Heart Institute (Denver, CO)

-Eastern Virginia Medical School (Norfolk, VA, USA)
+- Eastern Virginia Medical School (Norfolk, VA)

-Baylor College of Medicine (Houston, TX, USA)
+- Baylor College of Medicine (Houston, TX)

 In-Clinic Event Related Potentials after Sports Concussion: A 4-Year Study